About the Institute

 Dates: 26th June 2016 to July 21th 2016

 Location: Cornell University, Ithaca, New York

 Stipends: All summer scholars will receive a stipend of $3,300 to help cover the cost of travel, housing, food, and materials.
-The stipend will be distributed in two checks, each for $1,650.
-The first check will be waiting for summer scholars when they arrive, and the second check will be given out during the second half of the institute.
+The stipends will be distributed to the summer scholars when they arrive.
 The stipends are taxable.

 Note: Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities